ShokoAnime/ShokoSite/app/content/downloads/media-player-plugins/shoko-relay.md

         url: 'https://github.com/natyusha/ShokoRelay.bundle/releases'
 ---

-ShokoRelay is an agent/scanner that allows you to combine your series and movies into a single library while using Shoko to manage it.
+ShokoRelay is a Plex agent and scanner that allows you to integrate your series and movies into a single library, all managed through Shoko.
+This tool simplifies the organization of your media collection, enabling a seamless experience by combining everything in one place.
+With ShokoRelay, you can easily manage your entire media library, benefiting from Shoko's robust management features while keeping your collection organized and accessible anywhere.

+For information on the difference between ShokoRelay and Shoko Metadata, check [Shoko Docs](https://docs.shokoanime.com/plex-integration/installing-agents-scanners/)